briankwu2/Lock-Algo-Comparison/src/README.md

 - [X] Implement Tournament Tree
     - [ ] Test the algorithm to ensure expected shared counter value is obtained
         - Deadlocks! :(, see whats going wrong
-    - [ ] Found out that the issue was.
+    - [X] Found out that the issue was.
 Issues with how to index nodes that are not fully filled complete.
         - aka n - 1 is not the formula for amount of lock nodes
         - Assigning thread ids as pseudo children to locks is still same/similar.
 Add n (where n is number of nodes)
 - [ ] Implement main function for testing over multiple runs and data collection/structuring for just PL lock.
     - [ ] Implement for the rest of the locks
 - [ ] Fix the TournamentTree.xopp, as the number of nodes (locks) is incorrect and is not n - 1 purely. ()
 - [ ] Use python to create plots as a function of logical thread and time.
+- [ ] 2 problems, 1 is deadlock: flags are both grabbed as the same index (but flag is {true, true})
+- [ ] hash map is crashing?

+Next Time:
+- keep looking at the pickFlagIndex() function although now it seems like the hash table is the one weirding up it is possible to write at the same time for the hash table .erase() and [] assignment. check if that is the problem

 ## Questions